sethuiyer/chaosencrypt/README.md

 <img src="./logo.png" width="256"/>

 **CHAOSENCRYPT** (PCE-100x) is an experimental, prime-fueled, keystream-based cipher that marries deterministic chaos with encryption, featuring a unique stealth key exchange mechanism and emergent semantic properties.

+**Disclaimer:** CHAOSENCRYPT is an experimental research project exploring novel concepts in chaos-based cryptography.
+It has not undergone formal cryptographic review or standardization (like NIST approval) and should **not** be used for protecting sensitive data in production environments.
+Standard, vetted algorithms (e.g., AES, ChaCha20) are recommended for such purposes.

 ## 🚀 Core Concepts